graphql/graphql-over-http/README.md

 It is allowed for the same GraphQL schema to be available on multiple URLs.

 All GraphQL operations that are available in the schema MUST be available on each designated URL.
-That means the client can send all their GraphQL operations to one endpoint.
+That means the client can send all their GraphQL requests to a single endpoint, regardless of the contained Operations, Fragments or Variables.

 Other protocols may also use those URLs.